element-hq/element-web/docs/labs.md

 Bug reports, feature requests, etc are not currently accepted for this feature flag.
 A later stage of development will provide opportunities for feedback.

+## Breadcrumbs v2 (`feature_breadcrumbs_v2`)

+Instead of showing the horizontal list of breadcrumbs under the filter field, the new UX is an interactive context menu triggered by the button to the right of the filter field.